Ensuring Our Integrity -- Oversight and Accountability

 The Rainforest Alliance is accredited by the Forest Stewardship Council (FSC), an independent, international organization that promotes responsible management of the world's forests.
 To achieve and maintain FSC accreditation, we must demonstrate that our certification procedures meet stringent technical and procedural requirements and that our structure and procedures guarantee independence of our auditing activities and certification decisions.
 The FSC audits the Rainforest Alliance annually at the headquarters level as well as through sample-based auditing of field performance through audits of SmartWood forest management and chain-of-custody certificate holders.
 Every five years the FSC undertakes a complete re-accreditation of the Rainforest Alliance; the last re-accreditation took place in 2006.

-Our Sustainable Agriculture program is in the process of becoming accredited under the International Standardization Organization (ISO) Guide 65 for certification bodies.
-Our Forest Stewardship Council-accredited forestry certification program is already ISO compliant, because ISO standards are folded into FSC standards.
+Our sustainable agriculture auditing activities under the Sustainable Agriculture Network (SAN) are accredited under the International Standardization Organization (ISO) Guide 65 for certification bodies.
+The following accredited certification bodies are authorized to provide Rainforest Alliance certification based on the SAN standards: Sustainable Farm Certification (SFC), Instituto de Manejo e Certificação Florestal e Agrícola (IMAFLORA), Natura-Cert, AfriCert and Productos y Procesos Sostenibles.
+Our Forest Stewardship Council-accredited forestry certification program is also ISO compliant; ISO standards are folded into FSC standards.

 We are also a member of the International Social and Environmental Accreditation and Labeling Alliance (ISEAL), an organization established to strengthen the integrity of social and environmental certification systems and whose members are international standard-setting, certification and accreditation organizations.